 Aside from these natural remedies, preventing further breakouts and inflammation is just as important.
 Here are some things you can do to keep your skin clean and healthy.9

 - Avoid using lip gloss, balm or too much makeup on the affected area to prevent chemicals from clogging up your skin and worsening the problem.
 These products are also magnets for unwanted dirt and particulates.

 - Cleanse the area well.
-Always wash your mouth after a meal, snack, or a drink.
-Wipe it dry by gently patting with a clean cloth or soft towel.
+Always wash your mouth after a meal, snack,

 - Use a mild toothpaste to avoid irritation from harsh chemicals, artificial colors, and fake flavors.

 - Do not scrub the area to get rid of the pimple.
 It will only make it worse.
 As the American Academy of Family Physicians explains, mechanical trauma causes acne to flare up.
 This worsens acne and should be avoided.10

 - Avoid touching your face.
 Your hands pick up germs and dirt from whatever you touch through the day, consciously or unconsciously.
 And each time you touch your face, you transfer some of that matter to your skin on the face, potentially making your acne worse.

 - Use your gadgets on speaker mode.
 Your phone is another magnet for dirt.
 Switch to using it on speaker mode so you don’t make contact between the gadget and your face.

 - Don’t pick at your pimple.
 It can be tempting to try and burst a pimple or pick at it.
 Don’t!
 This may cause the area nearby to

 For maximum effect, the American Academy of Dermatologists suggests a combination of treatments.
 This can include any of the natural remedies mentioned.
 As always, don’t forget to check with your skin specialist before incorporating new products.
 If your acne problem is hormonal, you might need to consult an endocrinologist to get to the root of the problem.11